Alanaktion/rens-adventures/README.md

 - Message log
 - BGM (MIDI + WAV)
 - Choice menu
+- Jumping to a specific chapter from the script

 Things that still need to be implemented:

 - SE (Synth + WAV)
+- Dynamic endings
 - Character movement transitions
-- Animated character sprites
-- Ability to jump to a specific chapter/position from the script, with checks
+- Jumping to a specific position within a chapter from the script
 - Typewriter effect on message display
 - Moving libraries out of source and importing files explicitly needed to keep pdx bundle smaller
 - CG gallery with unlocks